 Day 3 of Switzerland Itinerary 7 days – Explore Lucerne

-On day 3 of Switzerland itinerary, take a day trip to Lucerne from Zurich.
+On day 3 of one week Switzerland itinerary, take a day trip to Lucerne from Zurich.

 Lucerne, also known by its local German name as Luzern, is located at the Lake Lucerne and on the river Reuss.
 It is a compact, lively town with 80,000 inhabitants.

 There are lots of things to do in Lucerne.
 With its location at the lake, the place is an ideal starting point for boat trips, including the Gotthard panorama tour.
 The nearby mountains of Rigi, Stanserhorn, Bürgenstock, and Mount Pilatus attract thousands of visitors every year.
 As the town is not big, you can explore it on foot doing your own Lucerne walking tour.